• Skip to primary navigation

 Jump to:

-A self-basted turkey is a turkey that has an added solution to it.
+A self-basted turkey or a self-basting turkey is one that has an added solution to it.
 That can be water mixed with chicken or turkey broth, salt, sugar, or any kind of seasoning.
 It's sort of like brining, just done really bad.
 This adds weight to the turkey so more money into the company that sells that turkey's pockets.
 I don't want to pay extra for water.

 A Meijer fresh turkey next to a Meijer frozen turkey.